Automated Media for dummies, experts, entrepreneurs, policy nerds, and artists.

 We need to huddle on the implications of automated media and recognize the regulatory entrepreneurship that is enabling existing firms in the space to scale.
 Without meaningful dialogue, these interventions risk being normalized as a key part of our media environment.

-This exploratory event series will kickstart an open discussion that considers what the technology is and how it works while identifying who the businesses and startups are in the space that are building these tools, so we can begin to imagine what kind of guardrails we need in our policy environments to educate and protect citizens from automated persuasion and similar emerging concepts.
+This exploratory research series will kickstart an open discussion that considers what the technology is and how it works while identifying who the businesses and startups are in the space that are building these tools, so we can begin to imagine what kind of guardrails we need in our policy environments to educate and protect citizens from automated persuasion and similar emerging concepts.